 Kelsey was born and raised in sunny San Diego, where she lived for twenty-two years before moving further north to Orange County, California.
 Here, she spent the next five years working as a professional writer and editor for a publishing company where she helped her clients’ books reach the top of Amazon.
 In 2015, after working as a writing teacher for English Language Learners, Kelsey made the decision to move back to San Diego with her husband and to pursue her love for helping students tell their own stories.
 Since then, Kelsey has spent time at High Tech High Chula Vista before moving to the North County family in January 2017.
-Kelsey is excited to begin her fourth year with High Tech High, and third with North County—Go Raptors!
+Kelsey is excited to begin her fifth year with High Tech High, and fourth with North County—Go Raptors!

 Kelsey received her B.A. in English Literature from San Diego State University (Go Aztecs!), her Masters in Fine Arts from the University of Southern California (Fight On!), and her Single Subject Teaching Credential from the University of San Diego (Go Toreros!).

 When Kelsey is not spending time in the classroom as either a teacher or student she can be found waiting on her letter to Hogwarts, reading, writing, hiking, and spending time with her husband-Dr. O, dog-Cyrus, and Siamese cat-Nova (Lovegood).